MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contourobjects.md

 ## Introduction
 ### Structure of CSOs

-MeVisLab provides modules to create contours in voxel-images.
+MeVisLab provides modules to create contours in images.
 3D objects which encapsulate these contours are called Contour Segmented Objects (CSOs).

 **The following examples are available:**
 * [Create CSOs using editors](/tutorials/dataobjects/contours/contourexample1/)